StanPlatinum/quickdiff/README.md

 # quickdiff

-## Install
+## Prerequisite

-If you ard using Ubuntu, run `sudo apt install texlive perl latexdiff`
+If you are using Ubuntu, run `sudo apt install texlive perl latexdiff`

 ## Usage